Overview & Career Outcomes

 This course presents an overview of the purpose, function, management, regulation, and assessment of United States health insurance and managed care plans.
 Basic models relating to public and private sector health insurance, provided by employers and government agencies such as Medicaid and Medicare will be discussed.
 Population care management techniques, provider payment, organizational integration, quality and accountability, cost-containment, and public policy will be explored.
 Additionally, disparities in health insurance and managed care will be discussed through a social determinants of health lends.

-The 36-credit program is delivered in 100 percent online and on-campus blended formats.
+The 36-credit program is delivered in 100% online or hybrid format.
 Rolling admission is offered for our September, October, January, March, May, and July start dates.
 Learn more about the courses offered in Lasell's MBA program.

 Candidates must demonstrate knowledge of microeconomics and statistics through prior coursework or by successfully completing self-paced tutorials in introductory statistics and microeconomics.
-For more information about the self-paced tutorials or prerequisites for the MBA program please contact the Office of Graduate Enrollment at email@example.com or call/text @617-243-2400.
+For more information about the prerequisites for the MBA program, please contact us at email@example.com or call/text 617-243-2400.

 Admission Requirements Checklist: